rixiobarrios/project-4/README.md

 ### Project Idea and Initial Planning

+***You must turn in a project proposal to your squad lead by 12pm ET March 5, 2020.***

-By the end of Day 1 of Project Week, you need to submit:
+You need to submit:

 1. Your project idea (a brief 2-3 sentence description of your app)
 2. A list of your models and their properties
+3. Your group members (along with the name of the project manager), if you decide to be part of a group

 These and any other planning assets (wireframes, user stories, etc) should go inside a `planning/` directory inside one of your project repositories.
-Planning and Process is one category by which we will be [evaluating your project](evaluation.md).

 ### Final Project